Are you a council tenant, or were you living in your home when the council transferred it to another landlord?

 This website provides you with some of the main information to get you started – things to consider, what discount you could get, how to apply, and useful contacts for free, unbiased advice and information.

 The Government’s new Right to Buy Agent service also offers free and impartial advice on Right to Buy and, if you decide home ownership is the right choice for you, our advisers can help you through the process of buying your home.

 Click here to find out about eligibility and complete our quiz.

 The Right to Buy scheme was introduced in 1980 and is designed to help council and housing association tenants in England buy their home at a discount.

 Since April 2012, major changes have been made to Right to Buy.
 Maximum discounts were increased from as little as £16,000 in some areas to a maximum of up to £77,000 across England (£102,700 in London).

-More than 30,000 tenants have become homeowners since the Right to Buy discounts were increased.
+More than 33,000 households have taken up their Right to Buy since discounts were increased.
 Money raised through extra sales is now going towards building new affordable homes for rent.